hmuchalski/128a/syllabus-CHEM-129A/sunsetted_versions/syllabus-lab-129A-ay-21-22-fa.md

 Graded assignments are organized into assignment groups (see [@tbl:assignments]) and each group contributes to the final grade.

 Points earned for assignments in different categories are not equivalent and should not be treated as such.
-For example, it may take more work and effort to earn 50 points for a report than 100 points for completing a simulation.
+For example, it may take more work and effort to earn 50 poins for a report than 100 points for completing a simulation.

 | Assignment Group                   |     |
 | ---------------------------------- | --- |